We've searched far and wide for top drone deals this holiday season, and honed in on the very best discounts from reputable retailers.

-The toys are the simplest.
-Weighing under 250g, they tend to cluster together at the lower end of the price range because they feature simpler designs.
+The toy drones are the simplest.
+Weighing under 250 g, they tend to cluster together at the lower end of the price range because they feature simpler designs.
 They don’t usually sport any kind of camera.
 Instead, they give people the opportunity to try their hand at flying something simply for the fun of it, without any bells and whistles.
 Designs that fall into this category are still subject to drone regulations, but you don’t have to register them with the Federal Aviation Administration (FAA).

 FPV drones are designed to give you a first person view when you are flying.
 This is typically done through the use of goggles, which you wear when you fly.
 A lot of models also let you stream the drone-camera view to a smartphone.
 This type of drone is usually used for racing or for tackling obstacle courses.
 You can read a full breakdown of their design in our article: ‘What are FPV drones?’
 They can feature some good cameras on their main body, but they are usually built to prioritise speed.
 A lot of FPV drone enthusiasts like to build their own models, too.

-Finally, you have the prosumer photography/video models.
+Finally, you have the prosumer photography/video drones.
 There’s still massive variation within this category, as some cheaper models sport simpler camera designs and won't cost too much.
-But the really top-end drones in this category have huge sensors that allow experts to take wonderful panoramic shots or videos from high up in the air.
-These drones can cost as little as $100 but most of them sit around the $1000 mark - and the really top-end models can set you back by $8000.
+However, the really top-end drones in this category have huge sensors that allow experts to take wonderful panoramic shots or videos from high up in the air.
+These drones can cost as little as $100, but most of them sit around the $1,000 mark - and the really top-end models can set you back by $8,000.

 The more expensive drones tend to feature sophisticated designs, with automatic-collision detection that help keep your drone safe and some cool pre-programmed flight paths that allow you to take interesting videos.
 Whichever one you choose, do make sure you buy insurance, too, as they can suffer if you give them an accidental knock.